 Located in a Central Tacoma neighborhood with a mix of single-family homes, apartment buildings, and the eclectic establishments of the Sixth Avenue business district, the Prospect endeavors to set a new standard for urban livability and offers a fresh take on the four-plex.

 Located in the Wedgewood neighborhood of North Seattle, this midcentury house was in need of a makeover.
-The main goal of the project was to provide more connection between the segregated living spaces, update the materials, design a new kitchen and add an apartment on the lower level.
+The main goal of the project was to provide more connection between the segregated living spaces, update the materials, remodel the kitchen and master bath, and create an additional dwelling unit (ADU) in the existing lower level.

-The Stone Way is located in Seattle’s Wallingford neighborhood.
+Stone Way is located in Seattle’s Wallingford neighborhood.
 The project is a mixed-use development with 59 apartments and 3 retail spaces.
-The ground floor features stores and shops along Stone Way, bike and vehicle parking below grade and a roof deck offering views of downtown Seattle.
+The ground floor features stores and shops along Stone Way, bike and vehicle parking below grade, and a roof deck offering views of downtown Seattle.
 The units are a mix of efficiency studios, 1 and 2 bedroom apartments.
-We worked with our good friend and architect, David Foster Architects (link to www.davidfosterarchitects.com) on this project.

 The Central District House was designed and built by WC STUDIO.
-Located in Seattle’s Central District, a rapidly transforming neighborhood with an established arts community, the Central District house swaps the parking area on the ground floor with an artist live-work space.
+Located in a rapidly transforming Seattle neighborhood with an established arts community, the Central District house swaps the parking area on the ground floor with a flex space envisioned as an artist studio, live-work space, or additional dwelling unit (ADU) depending on the owner’s needs.